splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 ```

 ### Define groups of hosts
-To get the general idea when groups are useful see [Configuring Groups](configuring-groups.md).
+For more information on when to use groups, see [Configuring Groups](configuring-groups.md).

-Example group configuration:
+See the following example group configuration:
 ```yaml
 scheduler:
   groups: |